anwarmamat/cmsc330spring2024/notes.md

 We use metavariable `e` to designate an arbitrary expression.

 ## Values
 A value is an expression that is final.
-For example, `34` and `true` are values because they are and we cannot evaluate them any further.
-On the contrary, `34+17` is an expression, but not a value because we can it is not final.
-Evaluating an expression means running it until it’s a value.
+For example, `34` and `true` are values because we cannot evaluate them any further.
+On the contrary, `34+17` is an expression, but not a value because we can further evaluate it.
+Evaluating an expression means running it until it is a value.
 For example `34+17` evaluates to 51, which is a value.
 We use metavariable `v` to designate an arbitrary value

 ## Types
 Types classify expressions.
 It is the set of values an expression could evaluate to.
 Examples include `int`, `bool`, `string`, and more.
 We use metavariable `t` to designate an arbitrary type.
 Expression `e` has type `t` if `e` will (always) evaluate to a value of type `t`.
 For example `0`, `1`, and `-1` are values of type `int` while `true` has type `bool`. `34+17` is an expression of type `int`, since it evaluates to `51`, which has type `int`.
 We usually write `e : t` to say `e` has type `t`.
 The process of determining `e` has type `t` is called `type checking` simply, `typing`.